noway/hackathonstarter/README.md

 - Logging
 - VS Code settings
 - CI/CD via GitHub Actions (SSH to an EC2 instance)
+- HTTPS using Caddy

 ## Justifications
-- TypeScript is used because it is the lingua franca of modern development and types help engineers to communicate.
+- TypeScript is used because it is the lingua franca of modern development and type checking helps engineers communicate.

 - Yarn is used because it is the default package manager for another great hackathon boilerplate - CRA.